TimesysGit/vigiles-cli/README.md

 To generate a vulnerability report, follow the below steps:

-1. Run **Vigiles Scanner** (vigiles scan) to search for Timesys recommended SBOM generator tool for your ecosystem
+1. Run the **Vigiles Scanner** (vigiles scan) to search for Timesys recommended SBOM generator tool for your ecosystem
     ```sh
     vigiles scan -e "{ecosystem}"
     ```